 - Constructive desertion.
 A spouse may have grounds for divorce based on constructive desertion if the other spouse has not physically left the marital home but has in essence left or deserted the marriage.
 It can be justification for the deserted spouse leaving the marital home, for example, if she is the victim of physical cruelty.

 If you are considering filing for divorce, you need the help of an experienced family law attorney who can guide you through the process and fight for your rights.
-Call Tavss Fletcher today to schedule your free consultation to confer with a member of our family law team.
+Call Tavss Fletcher today to schedule your consultation to confer with a member of our family law team.